 In the case of a personal wallet, one individual will control all the keys but hold them on different devices for increased security.
-See the savings account case study for a UX exploration of this use case.
+See the savings wallet reference design for a UX exploration of this use case.

 It is important to remember that the usage of multiple keys is necessary only for signing outgoing transactions, but not for receiving funds.
 This is a common misunderstanding.